Dr. Eva Mistry is leading a project that aims to improve patient outcomes for people who had a previous disability before they had a stroke.

 Bill Gasiamis 19:41

-And what was the complication with people that were previously disabled?
+And what was the complication with people who were previously disabled?
 In including them in their studies in the past, what did people feel was happening?
 Did they feel that perhaps it was messing with the data or did it at a level of complexity that was too hard to deal with?
 Or how was it that they were being excluded?

 Dr. Eva Mistry 20:08